Director identification number

 ABRS have developed an instructional video to help company directors apply online.

-All directors of a company, registered Australian body, registered foreign company or Aboriginal and Torres Strait Islander corporation will need a director ID.
+All directors of a company, registered Australian body, registered foreign company or Aboriginal and Torres Strait Islander corporation need a director ID.

 When to apply